Letterbook/FEP/feps/fep-1b12.md

 There are reference links provided for navigating up from a comment to the respective thread and group.
 Comments MUST provide a field `inReplyTo` linking to the thread they belong to.
 As mentioned before, both threads and comments MUST include a field `audience`, which allows resolving the group they belong to.

 To navigate down from a group to threads and comments, implementations MAY expose them as collections.
-Groups MAY have a `replies` collection which contains all posts.
-Each post MAY again have a `replies` collection which lists all comments responding to the thread.
+Groups MAY have a `replies` collection which contains all threads.
+Each thread MAY again have a `replies` collection which lists all comments responding to the thread.

 ## The Announce activity

 The main task of a group is to distribute content among its followers.

 When a group receives a activity in its inbox, it SHOULD perform some automatic validation, such as checking for domain and user blocks.
 Groups MAY require additional validation, such as accepting content only from followers, or even manual approval from group moderators.
 In case an activity fails these checks, the group MAY respond to the sender with a `Reject` activity.
+Groups MUST NOT forward any activities that do not have an audience which includes the group actor identifier.

 In case the incoming activity is valid, the group MUST wrap it in an `Announce` activity, with the original activity as object: